Skip to main content

 /* Add the styles you want to override here */

-background-color: red; /* For example: change the button's background color to red */
+background-color: red; /* For example: set the button's background color to red */

-color: white; /* For example: change the button's text color to white */
+color: color: white; /* For example: set the button's text color to white */

 }

 1. Save the CSS file, then return to the WeDa editor to view the effect.
-You can also apply this CSS class to components requiring similar effects to achieve style reuse.
+You can also apply this CSS class to components requiring similar effects to reuse styles.

 Mini Program Notes

-Due to mini program platform restrictions, note the following when writing styles.
-For details, refer to the documentation
+Due to restrictions on the Mini Program side, the following points need to be noted when writing styles.
+Specifically, refer to the documentation